Home - Book Preview

 Conclusion

-This book was originally published starting in 2018 and continued into 2019.
+THIS BOOK WAS originally published starting in 2018 and continued into 2019.
 But it began much earlier than that.

-In the late 2000's my father was diagnosed with Alzheimer's disease.
+Around 2010 my father was diagnosed with Alzheimer's disease.
 No real surprise, it runs in the family, and there had been signs the preceding five years or so.
 That lead me on a journey reminiscing with him about my earliest memories and gave me an idea:

 What if someone could remember the future?